Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 Balanced Headphones & Connections

-Needless to say, the very existence of ‘unbalanced’ connectivity directly implies the existence of ‘balanced’ connectivity as well.
+Needless to say, the very existence of ‘unbalanced’ connectivity directly implies the existence of ‘balanced’ connectivity.
 Well, at least most people subconsciously interpret the concept like that.

 While researching, the main goal was to remove or reduce the limitations caused by the excessive interferences in unbalanced headphones.
 It all came down to the fact that unbalanced connections featured only one signal wire.

-And that single signal wire simply isn’t enough to tackle down all the interferences on its own.
+And that single signal wire isn’t enough to tackle all the interferences.
 So, to counteract that problem, balanced connections feature two signal phases instead of one.
-Per-channel, that is.
+Per-channel that is.

-Both these phases directly relate to the ground phase and transmit the signals accordingly.
-As a result, there’s rarely any overlap and it’s transmitted both efficiently and effortlessly.
+These phases directly relate to the ground phase and transmit the signals accordingly.
+As a result, there’s rarely any overlap, and it’s transmitted efficiently and effortlessly.

 In technical terms, this equality is roughly indicated as impedance.

-Such a state creates an internal interference termed as RFI or, Radio Frequency Interference.
-So, whenever any external interference tries to disturb this equilibrium, the internal RFI tends to just cancel it out.
+Such a state creates an internal interference termed RFI or, Radio Frequency Interference.
+So, whenever any external interference tries to disturb this equilibrium, the internal RFI tends just to cancel it out.

 Getting too complicated at this point?
-Well, let’s not go into all the complex mathematical stuff right away then.
+Well, let’s not go into all the complex mathematical stuff immediately.
 All you need to know is that there are two equal signals.
-And one’s a mirror phase of the other i.e. inverted.
+And one’s a mirror phase of the other, i.e. inverted.

 This inverted signal gives rise to the common-mode noise effect.
 An effect that can actively generate Radio Frequency Interference in between cables.
 And this RFI cancels out incoming interferences, thus producing much clearer and uninterrupted sound signals.